linode/apl-docs/docs/post-install.md

 2. Sign in with `OpenID Connent`

 :::info
-When sign-in with OpenID Connect does not work, then first restart the gitea pod.
+When sign-in with OpenID Connect does not work, then first remove the `gitea-0` pod in the `gitea` namespace.
 :::

 3. Use the pre-filled values for the `Username` and `Email Address` and click `Complete Account`